May & Butcher Ltd v The King

 The price of a sales contract is a fundamental term.
 It must be certain before an enforceable contract is formed.
 This means that the contract must either specify the price or provide a sufficiently certain method for determining the price (such as asking a specific third party to set the price).

 At the time, the Sale of Goods Act 1893 provided that in any contract which was silent on the price, there was an implied term for a ‘reasonable’ price.
-This no longer exists in the modern version of that Act, the Sale of Goods Act 1979.
+This has been replicated in s.8 of the modern Sale of Goods Act 1979.
 In any case, that provision did not apply in this case.
 This was because the contract was not silent on the price – it explicitly said that the parties would agree on it.